 Then, there’s the arc light: a short circuit (or simply poor wiring) and a too close muslin curtain later and you have an instant fire.
 Literally everything here so far is negligence.
 Improperly wired lights close enough to a wick is never good.
 From there, you have hung ‘several thousand square feet of highly flammable painted canvas scenery flats‘ and you have an outright instant inferno.

 Did they pull the fire alarm, and order an immediate evacuation of the entire building?
 Nope.
 There was no fire alarm, and there was no escape plan.
-Prospects just went from bad to worse for the poor souls stuck in the Iroquois Theatre.
+In these moments as the fire began to roar and actors attempted to calm the children, prospects just went from bad to worse for the poor souls stuck in the Iroquois Theatre.

 Flash back a moment to the building of the Iroquois: abiding by the codes of the time to a nominal degree in one area, the owners had relied too much on their fire curtain to work properly.
-They skimped on other things obviously as well, like proper fire extinguishers, water hookups, proper wiring, fire escapes, etc. It seems their budget was entirely on form and none on function, or in this case ‘function’ by our standards was not the same.
-The entire experience was meant to impress, to be comparable to a Broadway show, most likely.
+They skimped on other things obviously as well, like ‘proper’ fire extinguishers (which admittedly were in infancy), water hookups, proper wiring, fire escapes, easier to use locks, a fire evacuation plan, and so much more.
+It seems their money and though budget was entirely focused on form and none on function, or in this case ‘function’ by our standards was not the same.
+The entire experience was meant to impress; to be comparable to a Broadway show, most likely.
 It makes what they neglected no less excusable.

-The purpose of the fire curtain is simple; if the stage does erupt in a gigantic fireball, incinerating your actors, you can at least drop the fire curtain (filled with what should be at the time asbestos) to allow your audience to escape.
+The purpose of the fire curtain which the put so much trust in is simple; if the stage does erupt in a gigantic fireball, incinerating your actors, you can at least drop the fire curtain (filled with asbestos) to allow your audience to escape.

 Then there were the smoke doors.
 This theater had them.
-Smoke doors are supposed to open in the event of a fire, allowing heat and smoke to pour out of the building, allowing fresh air to come in.
+Smoke doors are on the roof or upper area of the building and are supposed to open in the event of a fire, allowing heat and smoke to pour out of the building, allowing fresh air to come in.
 Did this theater implement their proper usage?
 Of course not, they were fastened shut tightly.

 This night would one day come to be the lesson to teach the world the importance of these basics of fire safety.
 But the ordeal for the people inside had only begun.
 When the first exit door was opened, oxygen poured in with the strong wind, creating a fireball with nowhere to go; the heat must have been unbearable.
 Had the smoke doors been open the flames would have been able to escape, giving people more time to exit.